beego/beedoc/en-US/module/context.md

 - IsCachable

-  Test if it's a cachable status based on status.
+  Test if it's a cacheable status based on status.

 - IsEmpty